denuwan-yasodhana/prosthetic-hand/README.md

 *Description: The circuit diagram shows the connection between the sensor kit and the prosthetic hand.*

 ### Arduino Code
 The complete Arduino code for controlling the prosthetic hand based on EMG signals is available.
-You can view the code [**here**](path/to/arduino-code).